LaithAli28/azure-network-protocols/README.md

 </p>
 <p>
-Observe RDP Traffic (Remote Desktop Protocol).
-In Wireshark, we type "rdp" in the search bar, followed by pressing "enter", in order to filter for RDP traffic only.
-RDP or Remote Desktop Protocol, is used for remotely connecting from one computer to another, gaining a Remote Desktop Graphical User Interface (GUI).
-RDP uses TCP Port: 3389
+Observe RDP Traffic:(I think you know what RDP does) and it uses TCP Port 3389.
+In Wireshark, type "rdp" to filter for RDP traffic only.
+Since this lab is being performed within Azure VMs, there will be a lot of RDP traffic.
+With that, this lab is complete!
 </p>
 <br />